 We also have a weekly Chi Running Club at Run and Become London.
 This is a 5k run through local parks where you get a chance to get a taste of Chi Running.
 Also once you have been to a workshop you can return to the Club to practise your running focuses with other Chi runners.
 I would also recommend reading Chi Running by Danny Dreyer which is an excellent reference book after you have had some lessons.

-See our Running School for upcoming dates.
+See our Run Better area for upcoming dates.